xavriley/bitstream_autocorrelation_vamp/README.md

 * `lowestPitch`: Lowest pitch to be tracked.
 Defaults to 100Hz
 * `highestPitch`: Highest pitch to be tracked.
 Defaults to 800Hz
+* `threshold`: Decibel level at which to give up detecting pitches.
+Defaults to -45dB
+* `regularOutput`: Whether to output frequencies at regular intervals, or as and when they are detected.
+When enabled this can help to line up with output of similarly generated datasets.
+Off by default.
+* `regularOutputStep`: Number of samples to use as a step size with regularOutput - defaults to 128

 ## Todo